-Writing effective treatment plans, maintaining good progress notes and referral letters represent an essential capability for which the mental health practitioner must be reasonably skilled.
-While these tools are used extensively, training on the process is seldom addressed in the clinic or private practice.
-Carefully reading treatment plans and referral letters gives students the opportunity to benefit from the expertise and knowledge of their more experienced classmates and enhance their skill when they will eventually be expected to compose such documents.
+Writing effective treatment plans represents an essential capability for which the mental health practitioner must be reasonably skilled.
+Yet, while these tools are used extensively, training on the process is seldom addressed in the clinic or private practice.
+Writing and critiquing a Treatment Plan affords the opportunity for the student to benefit from the specific suggestions of their knowledgeable contemporaries, and enhance their own writing skill and ability to professionally appraise these instruments later in one's own practice.